LucaSamore/Whodunnit/docs/report/0-introduction.md

 **Undo/redo operations**: every graph modification can be undone or restored, offering the player freedom of experimentation without permanent consequences (with an action window limited to 5 moves).

-**Procedural generation with constraints**: the case generation system can operate with thematic constraints (e.g., historical setting, narrative genre) to create different experiences in each game, maintaining coherence and playability.
+**Automatic generation with constraints**: the case generation system can operate with thematic constraints (e.g., historical setting, narrative genre) to create different experiences in each game, maintaining coherence and playability.

 **Investigative behavior analysis**: the system monitors player actions and graph metrics over time, using this information to generate contextual hints that guide or challenge the player.